yumoldianne/cebupac-demand-forecasting/README.md

 # ✈️ cebupac-demand-forecasting

-This study compares route-selection strategies between Cebu Pacific and Philippine Airlines to produce a theoretical basis for airline decision-making by applying a probit regression framework.
+This study analyzes route-selection strategies of Cebu Pacific tp produce a theoretical basis for airline decision-making by applying a probit regression framework.